 Punch Clock Villain: Arthur Brooks, albeit in the context of Sonny's life.
-He does get some Pet the Dog moments along the way, as well as in the climactic courtroom scene.
+He's trying to separate Sonny from Julian but only because it's his job and Sonny technically kidnapped the kid.
+He gets some Pet the Dog moments along the way, as well as in the climactic courtroom scene.

-Reality Ensues: Subverted, double-subverted, then triple-subverted.
-Sonny calls himself to the witness stand at the trial and has his father cross-examine him in the hope that he can somehow win the court over with an emotional appeal.
-Miraculously, he does persuade Lenny that he has learned his lesson and is now prepared to be a responsible adult.
-Lenny vouches for his son and everyone in the courtroom applauds - but the judge will not let herself forget that Sonny broke the law and, no matter how contrite he may now be, still deserves to go to jail.
-But Kevin Gerrity, as Julian's biological father, refuses to press charges against his roommate, so Sonny walks out of court a free man.
-However, since he has proven himself to be erratic and untrustworthy, Sonny is refused custody of Julian, who is reunited with Kevin.
-But in the end Sonny does get a consolation prize in form of being appointed a mentor and uncle to Julian, and he and Layla have had a baby of their own by the time the epilogue rolls around.
+Reality Ensues: Zigzagged.
+Sonny calls himself to the witness stand at the trial and has his father cross-examine him in the hope that he can win the court over with an emotional appeal.
+Miraculously, he persuades Lenny that he has learned his lesson and is now prepared to be a responsible adult.
+Lenny vouches for his son and everyone in the courtroom applauds - but the judge will not let herself forget that Sonny broke the law and, no matter how contrite he may be now, still deserves to go to jail.
+Then Kevin Gerrity, as Julian's biological father, refuses to press charges against his roommate, so Sonny walks out of court a free man.
+However, since he has proven himself to be erratic and untrustworthy, Sonny is refused custody of Julian, and instead reunited with Kevin.
+In the end Sonny does get a consolation prize in form of being appointed a mentor and uncle to Julian, and he and Layla have had a baby of their own by the time the epilogue rolls around.